colinkiama/MicrosoftStoreServicesAPI/README.md

 Prerequisites
 -------
-WindowsStoreServices SDK will require you to setup properly your Dev Center account with your Azure AD to authenticate you, otherwise you won't be allow to query for data.
+Microsoft Store Serivces API will require you to setup properly your Partner Center account with your Azure AD to authenticate you, otherwise you won't be allow to query for data.

-All the prerequisites needed for this SDK are under "Associate an Azure AD application with your Windows Dev Center account" : https://msdn.microsoft.com/en-us/windows/uwp/monetize/access-analytics-data-using-windows-store-services
+All the prerequisites required are explained here: in "Complete prerequisites for using the Microsoft Store analytics API : https://msdn.microsoft.com/en-us/windows/uwp/monetize/access-analytics-data-using-windows-store-services
+Important Tip: To make things easy, use the Azure Portal to create a new Azure AD app registration.
+You can then add the application to the "Users" page of your Partner Center Account Settings.

 How to install it
 -------
-A NuGet package of this SDK is available here : https://www.nuget.org/packages/WindowsStoreServices/

-It's a Portable Class Library that supports .NET Framework 4.5, Windows 8 up to 10, Windows Phone 8, ASP.NET Core 1.0 and Xamarin (Android and iOS).

-Otherwise, you can clone this repository.
+Package will be made when it's ready...

 How to get an OAuth token